scheme-requests-for-implementation/srfi-123/srfi-123.md

     (set! (~ struct 1 2 0) 4)
     struct  ;=> #(a (x y #u8(4 2 3)) c)

-Plain `ref`, instead of allowing chaining, takes an optional `default` argument for objects such as hashtables.
+Plain `ref`, instead of allowing chaining, takes an optional "default" argument for objects such as hashtables.

     (define table (make-eqv-hashtable))